 Starting plants from seeds is obviously one of the most cost-effective ways to grow new plants.
 You might think that all you can grow from seeds are flowers and vegetables, but you can grow just about anything from seed.

 Native Seeds/SEARCH is a not-for-profit organization that specializes in seeds for native edibles and wildflowers.
-You can also buy their seeds at Spadefoot Nursery in Tucson.

 If you’re feeling more ambitious, check out the seed selections at Borderlands Nursery & Seeds or Phoenix Desert Seeds.
 You’ll find seeds for trees, shrubs, native grasses, vines, wildflowers, and succulents.